Shivi15/RectiFyx-Android-App/readme.txt

-To run the rectiFYX App:
-1. Open the project file in Android Stutdio 2.3.3 (IDE).
-2. Wait for the gradle to sync.
-2. Emulate the project.
+Open files:

+1. Rectifyx Android App .doc -  to read the code and working of the app, and
+2. Screenshots of RectiFYx - to see the user interfaces of the actual app.